ronadarabi/cse15l-lab-reports/lab-report-2-week-1.md

 ![whereAmISC](https://user-images.githubusercontent.com/68180000/193379755-a2c7ae5a-4c5d-4ba2-9345-1463d4b6c6a1.jpg)

 To check if it runs we can use `javac WhereAmI.java` and then `java WhereAmI`.
 The first command is responsible for the compiling while the second one does the running.
 Then, on the terminal for the client computer (again, this is yours), type in the following `scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/` while again replacing the 'zz' with your specific letters.
+This will prompt you to enter a password.

+To see if it is on the remote computer, use `ssh` to log in and `ls` to search for it.
+You can then run the `javac WhereAmI.java` and `java WhereAmI` commands to verify that it worked.

 ## Setting an SSH Key
+To save time, we can make it so that we do not have to keep re-entering our passwords.

 ## Optimizing Remote Running